Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to specify the charge, function, and composition of the Investigator Financial Disclosure Committee.

-REVIEW: This OP will be reviewed in April of even-numbered years by the Associate Vice President for Research (Responsible Research) (AVPR) with substantive revisions presented to the Vice President for Research & Innovation (VPR).
+REVIEW: This OP will be reviewed every two years after publication by the Associate Vice President for Research (Responsible Research) (AVPR) with substantive revisions presented to the Vice President for Research & Innovation (VPR).

 POLICY/PROCEDURE